-If you have questions about specific courses or items of an academic nature, you should attend a New Student Orientation by calling the Counseling Office at 805-378-1428.
-Should you have further questions after completing Orientation, there is a counselor on duty for quick questions at the Express Counter in the Counseling Office.
+If you have questions about specific courses or items of an academic nature, you should attend a New Student Workshop by calling the Counseling Office at 805-378-1428.
+Should you have further questions after completing the Online Orientation and New Student Workshop, there is a counselor on duty for quick questions at the Express Counter in the Counseling Office.
 Express should not be used in lieu of Orientation.

 What is a GE?
 There are three components to any degree: General Education (GE) classes, Major preparation classes, and Elective classes.
 "GE" classes are designed to provide you with a broad base of knowledge: it includes the areas of English, Math, Arts & Humanities, Social Sciences, and Physical & Biological Sciences.
 ALL students complete general education, whether at a Community College or a four-year University.

 An Elective course is essentially any class that is not required for General Education or for Major preparation coursework.
 Electives are often required in order to accumulate the number of units needed for your degree or for minimum transfer requirements.
 Meet with a counselor to determine if the elective class you are considering is applicable for your degree or for transfer.